arangodb/docs/3.8/aql/functions-miscellaneous.md

 Please note that using `IN_RANGE` above regular comparison operators (*<>=*) may spoil index usage.
-Advantage of this function may come to play, if all its operands are known at parse time, and it thus can be executed only once.
+Advantage of this function may come to play, if all its operands are known at parse time, and it thus can be executed only once or index usage is not desired.
+{% endhint %}

 {% aqlexample examplevar="examplevar" type="type" query="query" bind="bind" result="result" %}
 @startDocuBlockInline AQLMiscInRange_1